esarahchapman/draft_dighum/README.md

 - **pnp-final-notebook.txt**  Jupyter Notebook file.

-- **pnp-text.txt**  Text of *Pride and Prejudice* from Project Gutenburg, in utf-8-sig format, with a deleted introduction, and deleted legal statements.
+- **pnp-text.txt**  Text of *Pride and Prejudice* from Project Gutenburg, in utf-8-sig format, with a deleted introduction and deleted legal statements.